ucl-exoplanets/spot-model/README.md

 This code solely focuses on the geometric distribution of spot(s) and planet(s) on the disk, and thus doesn't include any spectral or limb-darkening information as such.

 It models the observed star as a 2D stellar disk by discretising it in polar coordinates, computing the corresponding mask indicating the presence of spot(s) and planet(s), and integrating it along the two polar coordinates.
+Behind the hood, this model assumes that stars and planets are spherical and spots are spherical caps of identical contrast.

-Alternatively, there is also a 1D spotted star model to compute more efficiently the radial profile of a spotted star, but note that this model can't manage any planet and also seems to slightly diverge from the 2D model (see [#31](https://github.com/ucl-exoplanets/spot-model/issues/31)).
+Alternatively, there is also a 1D spotted star model to compute more efficiently the radial profile of a spotted star, but note that this model approximates spherical caps projections as ellipses and can't accommodate for transit calculations.

-This package assumes that stars and planets are spherical and spots are spherical caps of identical contrast.

 ## *Basic use*